How to Upgrade Sony PS4 Hard Drive Without Reinstallation

 Step 8.
 Sign in with your existing account on PSN or create a new one.

 Step 9.
-Verify the system version by going to "Settings > System > System Information" screen.
+Verify the system version by going to the "Settings > System > System Information" screen.
 Your system is now updated.

 Procedure 5.
 Restore the PS4 Backups from an External Device